Washington-University/cifti-matlab/README.md

 ==================================================================

-This code is intended to be fully compatible with the CIFTI-2 format, without external dependencies (except that cifti-1 files require wb_command for conversion), returning a matlab structure that exposes the information contained in the cifti XML with minimal translation, as well as the data matrix with no added padding.
+This code is intended to be fully compatible with the CIFTI-2 format, without external dependencies (except that CIFTI-1 files require wb_command for conversion), returning a structure that exposes the information contained in the cifti XML with minimal translation, as well as the data matrix with no added padding.
+The read_cifti function is the intended starting point, ciftiopen and similar are compatibility wrappers so that the library can be used in older code.

-Additionally, it provides numerous helper functions to make many common operations (such as extracting the data for one structure) into a single line of intuitive code.
+Additionally, the library provides numerous helper functions to make many common operations (such as extracting the data for one structure) into a single line of intuitive code.

 The previous code that was derived from FieldTrip is in the "ft_cifti" folder.